 Mental Health Court

 Established in 2005, the Mental Health Court is a specialty court that redirects offenders from jail to community-based treatment with intensive supervision to deal with public safety issues and support the recovery of defendants diagnosed with severe mental illness.
-The Mental Health Court team is led by Judge Richard K. Perkins and includes staff from the Department of Health, Adult Mental Health Division who contribute clinical support to the team.
+The Mental Health Court team is led by Judge Matthew J. Viola and includes staff from the Department of Health, Adult Mental Health Division who contribute clinical support to the team.

 In this collaborative program, community treatment providers offer specialized care for participants requiring psycho-social rehabilitation, psychiatric treatment, substance abuse recovery, and other individualized treatment.
 Upon admission to the Mental Health Court program, participants redirected from incarceration to treatment are expected to receive multiple benefits including mental and medical support, reduced jail sentences and probation or dismissal of charges, as determined case by case.